-The gastronomic landscape in Berlin has thousands of restaurants to offer, so it’s often not easy to choose!
-The capital’s excellent cuisine even recently earned it an award as City of the Year 2024 – Food & Travel.
-We have selected some really unusual restaurants for you, which stand out either due to their concept, their excellent food, their interior design or a mixture of all of these.
-Enjoy the taste!
+Berlin’s gastronomic landscape has thousands of restaurants to offer, which unfortunately often makes the choice not so easy!
+The capital’s excellent cuisine has even recently earned it an award as City of the Year 2024 – Food & Travel.
+We have searched for really unusual restaurants for you, which stand out either for their concept, their excellent food, their interior design, or a mixture of all these things.
+Enjoy!

 Coccodrillo has literally been on everyone’s lips for years.
-Without reinventing the wheel, the restaurant offers meat and fish dishes as well as antipasti alongside pasta and pizza.
-Authentic Italian soul food is prepared with flair and high-quality ingredients, sourced from friendly producers in Italy.
-Some ingredients, such as the delicious bread from Kreuzberger Brodstätte, come from Germany.
-The interior impresses with a 60s Italian flair, bright red, vintage posters and a mixture of glamor and sex appeal.
+Without reinventing the wheel, the restaurant offers pasta and pizza as well as meat and fish dishes and antipasti.
+Authentic Italian soul food is prepared with finesse and high-quality ingredients sourced from friendly producers in Italy.
+Some ingredients, such as the delicious bread from Kreuzberg’s Brodstätte, come from Germany.
+The interior impresses with its 1960s Italian flair, bright red, vintage posters, and a mixture of glamour and sex appeal.
 Neon tubes whisper messages, leopard statues embody pure passion.
-A visual experience somewhere between soft porn and space opus.
+A visual experience between soft porn and space opera.

 📍Location: Veteranenstraße 9 | Mitte

-RIVO: Mediterranean cuisine at eye level with the Spree
+RIVO: Mediterranean cuisine on a par with the Spree

 📍Location: May-Ayim-Ufer 9 | Kreuzberg